-Remember to take Curcumin every single day as well to help fight inflammation.
+Remember to take Curcumin every single day as well to help promote normal inflammation responses.
 Also increase your intake of Vitamin D, as we mentioned previously, as well as your calcium intake.
 Over 70% of adults are deficient in vitamin D, since it's hard to get enough vitamin D through diet alone.
 The Smarter Vitamin D3 formula also includes Vitamin K2, which aids absorption and is essential for directing the calcium to your bones, to help avoid bone loss, and away from joints and arteries, where it can calcify and cause serious health problems.
 Take that every day as you enter menopause.
-Vitamin D can also help decrease hot flash symptoms, improve your mood, and increase cognitive performance.
+Vitamin D can also help discourage physical discomfort, improve your mood, and increase cognitive performance.

 Cut back on caffeine, alcohol, and refined sugars